oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

   c. **Training duration**: *Quick mode*

-  **Note:** Although the web console indicates 1 hour of training duration, *the work request will require about 30 minutes to complete*.
+    > **Note**: Although the web console indicates 1 hour of training duration, *the work request will require about 30 minutes to complete*.
 This will include the process of back-end infrastructure deployment, model training, and model deployment to the endpoint that will be made accessible to your environment via the web console and APIs.

   d.
 Click **Next**.